 • Spencer Dissertation Fellowship 2004-06

 • Cognitive Science Graduate Fellow for Interdisciplinary Research Projects 2003-2004

 • Spencer Training Fellowship 2001-2003

 Refereed Journal Articles

-Bang, M., Alfonso, J., Faber, L., Marin, A., Marin, M., Medin, D., Waxman, S., & Woodring, J. (in press).
+Bang, M., Alfonso, J., Faber, L., Marin, A., Marin, M., Medin, D., Waxman, S., & Woodring, J. (accepted).
 Perspective Taking in Early Childhood Books: Implications for Early Science Learning.
 Culture Studies in Science Education.